-Overall shell growth — When overall growth spanning both time windows (i.e., over the full duration of the 36-d experiment) was computed, effects of TA were no longer apparent (Fig. 5, Table 2).
+Overall shell growth, thickness and condition index— When overall growth spanning both time windows (i.e., over the full duration of the 36-d experiment) was computed, effects of TA were no longer apparent (Fig. 5, Table 2).
 Likewise, salinity did not influence growth in shell area after 36 days.
-However, the overall growth in shell area did increase with the initial size of oysters, much as for the earlier of the two time windows (but not the later window).

-Shell thickness & condition index— Neither shell thickness nor condition index, both assayed at the end of the experiment at day 36, showed an influence of total alkalinity or salinity (Fig. 6).
+However, the overall growth in shell area did increase with the initial size of oysters, similar to the earlier of the two time windows (but not the later window).
+Neither shell thickness nor condition index, both assayed at the end of the experiment at day 36, showed an influence of total alkalinity or salinity (Fig. 6).
 However, oysters with larger initial shell areas tended to have a higher condition index.
-Shell thickness exhibited no trends as a function of initial oyster size.
-Average tissue mass did greatly exceed that of un-fed oysters held in lab seawater (ave. unfed = X vs fed = X) indicating an ability of all oysters to assimilate and store food as tissue mass, regardless of seawater treatment.
+Shell thickness exhibited no trends as a function of initial oyster size

+.

 Discussion—Shell growth responses of juvenile C. virginica oysters to altered alkalinity changed over time and were uninfluenced by lower salinity.
 In the earlier window, growth in shell area was neither influenced by altered TA nor salinity but increased with the size of the individuals (Fig 3A), which could indicate an ability to quickly conform and grow in new conditions.
 In the later window we detected higher growth with higher TA, and lower shell growth in low TA conditions (Fig. 3B).
 These patterns combined to show no effect of TA in overall shell growth (0 – 36 days), due to the lower scale of shell growth in the later period.
 Oysters that were exposed to the lowest TA conditions in both salinities likely experienced an increased tendency for external shell dissolution from under-saturated seawater conditions (in respect to calcite CaCO3), though, we did not detect consequences of low TA-driven shell loss in shell growth, nor thickness (Fig. 4, 5A).
 Similarly, oyster condition index following the experiment was similar in all treatments (Fig. 5B).
 These trends may indicate the import of biological activity, both in scale and through time, in mediating the effect of seawater conditions.